pavelfrolovvvvv1234-debug/host-land/frontend/blog/articles/turbovds-vs-regular-vds.md

       answer: "Choose TurboVDS for high-traffic websites, database applications, real-time services, or projects requiring guaranteed bandwidth and low latency.
 Regular VDS is sufficient for standard web hosting, development, or low-traffic applications."
     - question: "What are the performance differences?"
       answer: "TurboVDS provides 2-5x better I/O performance (50,000+ vs 10,000-30,000 IOPS), guaranteed bandwidth vs shared, lower latency (<20ms EU vs 30-80ms), and dedicated CPU cores vs shared.
 Performance is consistent and predictable."
-    - question: "Do both TurboVDS and regular VDS have abuse-resistant policies?"
+    - question: "Do both TurboVDS and regular VDS have bulletproof policies?"
-      answer: "Yes, both can implement abuse-resistant policies with manual review and DMCA-ignored handling.
+      answer: "Yes, both can implement bulletproof policies with manual review and DMCA-ignored handling.
 TurboVDS provides faster abuse ticket processing (<24h vs 48h) and dedicated account management for abuse issues."
     - question: "How much more expensive is TurboVDS?"
       answer: "TurboVDS typically costs $50-200/month compared to $20-100/month for regular VDS.
 The premium (2-3x cost) provides guaranteed performance, better hardware, and enhanced support.
 Cost varies by specifications."
     - question: "Can I upgrade from regular VDS to TurboVDS?"